When marketing ends and sales begin

-Because remember that sales people are expensive and their time is valuable.
-Really too valuable to be coaching a prospect through the early stages of the buying process.
+Remember that salespeople are expensive and their time is valuable.
+They are far too costly to be coaching a prospect through the early stages of the buying process.

-What is the Buyer Journey and why should you care
+What is the Buyer’s Journey and why should you care?

 - An identified need